LCHansson/LCHansson.github.io/_posts/2014-11-02-Examining-Data-With-Base-R.md

 ## Summarization

 The step following inspection usually consists of carrying out some kind of summarization of variables contained within your data.
-The `summary()` command is usually excellent at taking first steps for this.
+As you might already have guessed, the `summary()` command is usually an excellent starting point for this kind of examination.
 It can be used to describe vectors...

 {% highlight r %}